listguy/Chat-App-Template/README.md

 Don't worry, we already took care of the CSS, the dependencies, the React configuration and the express configuration so chill and enjoy.

 ## Before You Start:
 - Run 'npm install' to install all dependencies.
-Do it both the client folder and the server folder.
+Do it on both the client folder and the server folder.
 - If you want to run the tests, you can run 'npm run test'.
-Again, Do it both the client folder and the server folder (the tests for client can take a bit longer).
+Again, Do it on both the client folder and the server folder (the tests for client can take a bit longer).
 - You can run 'npm start' in the client folder to start the client app.
 - You can run 'npm run dev' in the server folder to run the server with [Nodemon](https://www.npmjs.com/package/nodemon).